This is Part 1 in our blog series on how the design process works alongside Agile methodology to produce results within an integrated team.

-Working as a UX Designer in this environment can feel like you’re stuck between a rock and a hard place.
+Working as a UX designer in this environment can feel like you’re stuck between a rock and a hard place.
 You have a client who cares about the bottom line and wants to get to market quickly and a development team of Agile evangelists who fulfill those desires by working immediately and incrementally.
 But a designer needs time for research to understand and empathize with the needs of the people the product will serve while also meeting the needs of the client organization.

 Agile started as a pure development process, which has made it difficult to weave in traditional design processes, like big picture strategic thinking and up-front research that may not fit nicely into a sprint cycle.
 It requires flexibility and adaptability to incorporate those elements into the process.
 Without experienced guidance, it can easily spiral into chaos.

-Working as an Integrated Team
+Becoming an Integrated Team

 → For a tangible example of how this balance can be achieved, take a look at our work with the Royal Academy of Arts.
 This project exemplifies how thoughtful UX research, combined with Agile development, can lead to exceptional results that serve both the client's goals and the users' needs.